adsabs/adsabs-dev-api/search.md

 starting point for returned results (for pagination).
 Default is 0.

 #### fl
 Fields list: specify the fields contained in each returned document.
 Value should be a comma-separated list of field names.
+Default is just the document id (field `id`).

 #### fq
 Filter query: filter your results using a particular `field:value` condition.
 This parameter is repeatable.